MarkusMcNugen/docker-sftp/README.md

 # Securely share your files

 Easy to use SFTP ([SSH File Transfer Protocol](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol)) server with [OpenSSH](https://en.wikipedia.org/wiki/OpenSSH).
-This is an automated build linked with the [ubuntu](https://hub.docker.com/_/ubuntu/)
+This is an automated build linked with the [Ubuntu](https://hub.docker.com/_/ubuntu/) with fail2ban enabled

 # Usage